djmcginley/djmcginley/README.md

 - Next, I got an opporunity to lead the Strategic Analytics department at Rachio where I led a team to build an end to end customer data platform that supplied all insights and analytics for C-Suite and Board meetings.
 - Finally, I've been spending the last 3 years at Burner, building a world class Analytics and BI dept and with our data, we've increased ARR over 75% and new cohort LTV over 33%.

-In my spare time, you'll find me snowboarding, hiking, and exploring new restaurants (obsessed over tacos).
+🏂 In my spare time, you'll find me
+- Snowboarding
+- Hiking
+- Exploring new restaurants (obsessed over tacos)

 👨🏽‍💻 Skills
 - Analytics: SQL, Python, Excel
 - Analytics Engineering: dbt
 - Databases: Redshift, Snowflake
 - Visualization: Tableau, Mode, Looker